Turkey cooking time calculator

 How to cook a smaller turkey, boned and rolled turkey, or turkey crown

-If you are cooking a small turkey, a boned and rolled turkey, or a turkey crown, the oven should be 180°C / 350ºF / Gas Mark 4 and you should allow 20 min per pound (lb) plus 20 minutes.
-If your butcher is preparing the joint for you, make sure you find out how much the joint weighs when you are buying it.
+If you are cooking a small turkey, a boned and rolled turkey, or a turkey crown you can use our Turkey cooking time calculator.
+Otherwise, preheat the oven to 180°C / 350ºF / Gas Mark 4 and allow 20 min per pound (lb) plus 20 minutes.

 Do keep in mind that even when ovens are at the right temperature, opening and closing the oven door, or having other items in the oven, may mean you need extra cooking time.